Hutchini/Hutchini.github.io/rules.md

 ---

 # Inspirations
-* The Landshut Rules by Norbert G. Matausch
-* Daydreaming Dragonslayer's Adventure Hour
+* Dreaming Dragonslayer's Adventure Hour
 * Into The Odd / Electric Bastionland by Chris McDowall
 * Blades in the Dark by John Harper